 Hope Again is a Cruse website which focusses on supporting and helping children and young adults.

 Sometimes, through formal contact with others who have shared the experience of bereavement, new and lasting friendships develop and this informal support network becomes a powerful force for good.
 Friends Of Cruse provides a varied and interesting programme of speakers, outings and various other arranged social activities for people who have finished their support sessions but wish to remain engaged with the charity and meet others who have had similar experiences in a social environment.

 Venues and activities vary monthly.
-Please email Betty Greenwood (who runs the Friendship Group) if you are interested in joining the group.
+Please email us if you are interested in joining the group.